Policies and protocols help organizations stay compliant, aligned with standards, and keep employees informed and skilled.

 Digital acknowledgment workflows minimize these risks and streamline the process.
 Every signature and form is turned into searchable data, and teams never have to worry about losing a document or sign-off again.

 Digital paper trails and fewer risks

 Policy acknowledgment has long been based on print-and-scan and email.
 There are cases where this is quite enough: Smaller teams will find it’s all they need, and organizations that don’t routinely send out policy and protocol updates will likely be fine as is.

 Past that, though, there are only good reasons to make the change.
-Rooting your process in digital forms that are stored on a centralized platform makes everything tracked, searchable, and more accessible than ever.
+Rooting your process in digital forms that are stored on a centralized form automation platform makes everything tracked, searchable, and more accessible than ever.
 It’s all about ease of use and streamlining.

 With a digital paper trail, every step is logged for compliance and auditing purposes, and everything is locked behind logins, passwords, and security measures, as well.